 - 1 piece lemon or 3 pieces calamansi

 - 2 teaspoons salt

 - Wash the milk fish.
 Pat it dry using a paper towel.

 - Open the incision and then rub the salt on the inside of the dish.
-The fish should have an incision in the belly area.
+The fish should have an incision either above or below the belly area.